GSA/ficam-federation/_plan/00_index.md

 * Compliance with Executive Orders, directives, policies, and standards
 * What federal reporting is required for a Federation project (e.g., FISMA)?

-Once you've considered the pros and cons and think Federation would benefit your agency, how do you plan for a Federation project?"
+If, after considering the pros and cons, you think "yes, Federation would definitely benefit our agency," you'll need to start planning your Federation project.

+## How Do I Plan a Federation Project?

+Intro statement:  xxxxxx

 Key planning tasks: (**Note:**&nbsp;&nbsp;See the checklists below for actionable steps)
 * Assess your agency's mission, business needs, and customer-interface processes